bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

       // ...
 ```

-In general, to reduce complexity, reduce the number of objects requested:
+In general, to reduce complexity, reduce the number of objects requested.
+For example, do the following:
-* limit collections to a smaller page size (for example `first:10` instead of `first:50`)
+* Limit collections to a smaller page size (for example, `first:10` instead of `first:50`).

-* reduce the number of items in nested collections
+* Reduce the number of items in nested collections.
-* request less fields
+* Request less fields.

 ## Resources